chalonlubin/midnight-match/README.md

 Here is a high level overview a few of the features:

-- Deck functionality that randomly shuffles card each playthough
+- Deck functionality that randomly shuffles card each play-through
 - Score tracker
-- Music loops on each playthrough
+- Music loops on each play-through
 - Animations + sound effects on match

 ### ☑️ To-Do's